wordshaker/jesswhite_4/_posts/2017-10-05-whoneedsdashboards-post.md

 * Outage of a third party.
 * Integration with a new third party.

-> Insert picture of example graph here.

 By doing something like this it is easy to the company's progression as a whole, the company's eventual aim and some of the contributing factors to the current state of play.
 Other high level statistics can be added to this board.
 For instance, I've seen it where by hovering on a point you could see details such as estimated financial impact.
 Another feature as by hovering on a date you could see dispersed and gained money.

+As well as showing the company's next big target and how they are progressing on reaching that target, some choose to show a line of what the performance of the company was like a year earlier.
+In some cases this may show how much a company has grown financially or in popularity over the last year.
+It not only shows if the company as a whole is likely to hit their next target, but also the impact of the past work, or if there were any externally impacting events that might want to be planned for.
+An example would be Christmas for many companies.
+Some see a rise in use, others will find it a tougher time to make money in.

-Good rules for these kinds of Keep it simple.
+Good rules for MI / BI and business level dashboards: Keep it simple.
 Keep it high level.
 Keep it focused towards that one goal.

 ### Operational and Development Dashboards

 #### Operational information

 #### Development information

+#### ITSM

 #### Who needs them?